Great films. Great science. Great discussions.

 The 2nd Tuesday of every month, join us for free movie screenings followed by lively discussion with an expert in the field, presented by the Natural History Museum of Utah in partnership with the Utah Film Center, and The City Library.
 All films begin at 7pm in the Main Library Auditorium.
 Visit the Natural History Museum of Utah's Science Movie Night webpage for more information.

-Join us for a post film discussion with Jason Shepherd, Ph.D., Assistant Professor of Neurobiology and Anatomy, University of Utah who will discuss how brains have evolved to process and store information.
+Join us for a post film discussion with Kyle Dawson, Assistant Professor of Physics and Astronomy at the University of Utah.

 Location: Main Library Auditorium